ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/listener.md

 ### `statsPrefix`

-$productName$ produces detailed [statistics](../statistics) which can be monitored in a variety of ways.
+Emissary produces detailed [statistics](../statistics) which can be monitored in a variety of ways.
 Statistics have hierarchical names, and the `Listener` will cause a set of statistics to be logged under the name specified by `statsPrefix`.

 The default `statsPrefix` depends on the protocol for this `Listener`: